openebs/mayastor-docs/quickstart/scale-etcd.md

 * From etcd-0/1/2, we can see that all the values are registered in the database.
 Once we scale up ETCD with "n" replicas, all the key-value pairs should be available across all the pods.

-To scale up or scale down the ETCD members, the following steps can be performed:
+To scale up the ETCD members, the following steps can be performed:

 1. Add a new ETCD member
 2. Add a peer URL